 The Faculty Senate is a representative body that provides the faculty a mechanism to participate in the governance of the university.
 The senate itself is governed by the Constitution of Faculty Organizations.
 The senate formulates issues of concern to the faculty and conveys these to the university administration.
-The senate is advisory to the president of the university and may pass resolutions and recommendations on issues concerning, but not limited to, education, research, and faculty welfare.
-The senate gathers monthly in a meeting that is open to all faculty, and reports, at least three times each year, to the Faculty Assembly.
+The senate is advisory to the president of the university and may pass resolutions and recommendations on issues concerning but not limited to education, research, and faculty welfare.
+The senate gathers monthly in a meeting that is open to all faculty and reports at least three times each year to the Faculty Assembly.

-The University Faculty Assembly consists of all individuals with current university faculty appointments at the level of Instructor or above in any School or Institute of the University, excluding adjunct appointments.
+The University Faculty Assembly consists of all individuals with current university faculty appointments at the level of Instructor of above in any School or Institute of the University, excluding adjunct appointments.
 The Faculty Assembly elects the officers and members of the Faculty Senate.
 A Faculty Assembly meeting is the forum through which information is disseminated and exchanged between the members of the senate and all faculty.
-It is where university and school policies may be discussed and deliberated and priorities set for senate action.
+It is where university and school policies may be discussed and deliberated, and priorities set for senate action.